fdw/rofimoji/picker/docs/rofimoji.1.md

 --rofi-args _ROFI-ARGS_

-:  A string of arguments to give to rofi
+:  A string of arguments to give to the selector.

 --max-recent _MAX-RECENT_